Sneha06dev/GreenPetals/README.md

 - **Payment Gateway**: Braintree
 - **Other Tools**: Bootstrap (for real-time updates)

-**Important Note : Current Admin is bob@gmail.com Password:123123 To signup as admin change UserRole in auth.js under Controllers to 1 which is 0 for customers**

 ## Contributing

 We welcome contributions to improve GreenPetals!
 If you'd like to contribute: